pharo-project/pheps/phep-proposal.md

 ## PhEP Workflow
 ### What is an enhancement for Pharo?
 There are tons of things that can be done for Pharo, any idea of a new feature or a change for an already existing feature, but is important that the proposals stay on focus and do not expand besides its concrete objectives (Of course, small enhancements or bugfixes do not require a PhEP).
-A PhEP requires an "author": someone who pushes the idea and is responsible to make consensus around its idea.
+A PhEP requires an "author": someone who pushes the idea, provide an implementation and is responsible to make consensus around its idea.
 Discussing informally with the community before (in pharo-dev list or our discord server) can save time and give the author the chance of fleshing out its proposal, but is not a requirement.
 In case of approval of the proposal, the author is also responsible of its implementation (made by him or ensured by him in some way).

 ### Submitting a PhEP